ScottyPoi/SSZ-SimpleSerialize/README.md

 ### To install this project locally:

-  - If you don’t have Node.js installed, install it from [here]('https://nodejs.org/en/').
+  - If you don’t have Node.js installed, install it from <a href='https://nodejs.org/en/' >here</a>.
 You’ll need Node.js version 10.13 or later.

   - ### Create a Next.js app